10 Equity Comp Terms You Should Know if You Work in Tech

 4. Vesting

 This refers to the process by which an employee gains access to their stock or stock options over time.
 A common schedule might be a 4-year vesting with a 1-year cliff.
-In this example, you'd get 25% of your options or shares after one year, and the rest distributed over the remaining three years, typically in monthly or quarterly increments.
+In this example, you'd get 25% of your options or shares after one year (none if you leave at month 11), and the rest distributed over the remaining three years, typically in monthly or quarterly increments.

 5. Exercise